dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 1/README.md

 ![](2019-12-04-16-42-04.png)

 The "K8S-NodeManagement" segment is configured below and attached to the previously configured "T1-K8S-NodeManagement" Tier1 router.
 This is a new way of creating a segment and attaching it to Tier1 router.
 This is used to be done in Tier1 configuration itself.
-Now with simplified UI a segment is configured, associated with a subnet (by "Set Subnets" and then connected to the appropriate NSX Tier router on the same screen.
+Now with simplified UI, a segment is configured, associated with a subnet (by "Set Subnets") and then connected to the appropriate NSX Tier router on the same screen.

 ![](2019-12-04-17-01-00.png)